 Deep funding cuts and a lack of national strategy for sexual health has led to soaring rates of sexually transmitted infections, a report from two leading charities has warned.

-There is now a new STI diagnosis every 70 seconds, The Terrence Higgins Trust and British Association for Sexual Health and HIV point out, in a report highlighting ‘brutal’ funding cuts and limited action by the Government.
+There is now a new sexually transmitted infection (STI) diagnosis every 70 seconds, The Terrence Higgins Trust and British Association for Sexual Health and HIV point out, in a report highlighting ‘brutal’ funding cuts and limited action by the Government.

 The evidence is overwhelming that a new sexual health strategy is needed to improve the nation’s sexual health including ‘immediate steps’ required to tackle drug resistant infections, the report concluded.

 Figures from 2018 show 447,694 STIs were diagnosed in England.

 Over the past decade, rates of gonorrhoea have increased by 249% and syphilis by 165%, the report found, yet funding for sexual health services has fallen by a quarter since 2014.